jxu/blog/p10-unlocking.md

----
-layout: post
-title:  Trying to Unlock and Install Custom ROM for Huawei P10 Lite
+# Trying to Unlock and Install Custom ROM for Huawei P10 Lite
-category: phone
-description: It's never as easy as it looks on XDA.
----

-# Introduction
+## Introduction

 I've had my trusty Samsung Galaxy S5 for 4 years, but already by 2017 it was clear its time as my everyday phone was coming to an end.
 The screen was cracked even with a protective case, the AMOLED screen flickered bright green when the brightness was set too low, and the small piece of plastic covering the charging port broke off.
 In picking a new phone, I decided to get a different type of phone: while the Galaxy S5 had been a higher-end phone ($650 then, compare nowadays flagship phones from $700 to $1000), the Huawei P10 Lite is in the category of cheaper Android phones, with decent specs (definitely enough for everyday use) at a much lower price of about $250 at the time ($200 now).